linode/docs/docs/websites/hosting-a-website.md

         </VirtualHost>
         ~~~

-7. Save the changes to the virtual host configuration file by pressing `Control + x` and then pressing `y`.
-Press `Enter` to confirm.
+7. Save the changes to the virtual host configuration file by pressing **CTRL+X** and then pressing **Y**.
+Press **ENTER** to confirm.

-8. Enable your new website by entering the following command.
-Replace `example.com` with your domain name:
+8. Enable your new website, replacing `example.com` with your domain name:

         sudo a2ensite example.com.conf

     This creates a symbolic link to your `example.com.conf` file in the appropriate directory for active virtual hosts.

-09. The previous command will alert you that you need to restart Apache to save the changes.
-Enter the following command to apply your new configuration:
+9. The previous command will alert you that you need to restart Apache to save the changes.
+Restart to apply your new configuration:

         sudo service apache2 restart